KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. container:: opengles

 		Create a folder called `cmake` in the *workspace* directory.
 Download the linked files below and put them in `cmake`.
-These will be used in our `CMakeLists.txt` to help build our project.
+These will be used by CMake to help build our project.
 Files with `shader` in the name will be used in later chapters.

 		:download:`gfxwrapper.cmake <../cmake/gfxwrapper.cmake>`
 		:download:`FindEGL.cmake <../cmake/FindEGL.cmake>`